haric95/wave_looper/README.md

 ## Description

-Custom looper pedal - more info soon
+Custom looper pedal based on Daisy Seed hardware - more info soon

 Forked from: